filip-swinarski/contratiempo/content/static-content.md

 A flamenco guitarist.
 Accompanist.
 Cajonist and plamero.

 Filip mainly deals with flamenco dance accompaniament.
-He plays also instrumental piecea, also his own compositions.
+He plays also instrumental pieces, also his own compositions.

-He is interested in flamenco music since 90s, when he accidentally saw Paco de Lucia's performance in TV.
-However, is first "live" meeting with flamenco took place in 2002, when he started to accompany dance clases in Studio Flamenco, Lodz.He accompanied and shared stage with performers like Vicky Barea, Juan Polvillo, |Oscar Guzman, Noelia Sabarea among others.
-In year 2003 he initializeda rise of Contratiempo band.
+His interest in flamenco music started in 90s, when he accidentally saw Paco de Lucia's performance in TV.
+However, his first "live" meeting with flamenco took place in 2002, when he started to accompany dance clases in Studio Flamenco, Lodz.
+He accompanied and shared stage with performers like Vicky Barea, Juan Polvillo, Oscar Guzman, Noelia Sabarea among others.
+In year 2003 he initialized a rise of Contratiempo band.

 __ES__